Multiple truths or a single truth … Can ‘Lego’, yes, the construction set, and ‘Picture Puzzles’ lead us to the answer?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What has the Lego Construction Set got to do with the Truth?
+Please use the Social Network links just below to share this information from The Explanation, What has the Lego Construction Set got to do with the Truth?
 If Anything!